 Welcome to another Monday recap of the most interesting economic events of the past week.

 On Monday, ECB President Christine Lagarde gave her speech and again talked about inflation.
-Christine noted that it was very unlikely that the conditions for a rate increase would be met in 2022.
-It's not that Christine has said anything new, but thanks to her rather doveish messages, the EUR has started to weaken slightly.
+Christine noted that it was very unlikely that the conditions for a rate hike would be met in 2022.
+It's not that Christine said anything new, but thanks to her rather dovish messages, the EUR started to weaken slightly.

-One day later (16.11.2021) we turned our attention to the incoming data from the USA.
-In the afternoon we saw Core retail sales and US retail sales, which came in better than expected.
+A day later (16.11.2021) we turned our attention to the incoming data from the USA.
+In the afternoon, we got Core retail sales and US retail sales, which came in better than expected.
 Usually this means a bullish bias for the USD.

 Wednesday was interesting with data from the UK and Canada, where we got news on the Consumer Price Indexes.
-In both countries, the actual data came out more positive, and this usually means a bullish mood for the currency.
-The Consumer Price Index (CPI) measures the price of goods and services from the consumer's perspective and is a key way of measuring changes in purchasing trends and inflation.
+In both countries, the actual data came out more positive, and that usually means a bullish sentiment for the currency.
+This is because the Consumer Price Index (CPI) measures the price of goods and services from the consumer's perspective and is a key way to measure changes in purchasing trends and inflation.

 What's in store for the current trading week?